scjx123/nus-arc-gazebo-env/Readme.md

     cd ..
     catkin_make

-Once completed, check that your *src* folder current source folder contains the following items:
+Once completed, check that your *src* folder contains the following items:

  - nus-arc-gazebo-env
  - pointcloud_to_laserscan